Important: Codex CLI uses

 Add an

-section to your TOML configuration file.3
+mcp_servers section to your TOML configuration file.3

 Configure Sita Server